SulmanLab/UniD/README.md

 - `Pred.IDH`: whether predict _IDH_ mutation status
 - `Pred.ATRX`: whether predict _ATRX_ mutation status
 - `Pred.TERTp`: whether predict _TERT_ promoter mutation status
+- `Pred.MGMT`: whether the MGMT promoter is methylated or not
 - `Pred.ExpressSubtype`: whether predict TCGA gene expression subtype

 However, what need to be emphasize here is we have two different input data sets.
 For `Pred.ExpressSubtype`, we need to use the `Beta.BMIQ` which is the beta value normalized by `BMIQ` method.
 For all other predicton model, `Beta.clean` or `Beta.raw` is OK.